Dean's welcome

 • Satisfactory (S)—grade if the student exceeded the minimum requirements for overall performance.

-• Marginal Satisfactory (MS)—grade if the student met but did not exceed the minimum requirements for overall performance.
+• Marginal Satisfactory (MS)—grade if the student met but did not exceed the minimum requirements for overall performance, and remediation is required by the student.

 • Unsatisfactory (U)—grade if the student did not meet the minimum requirements for overall performance.